mixxxdj/manual/source/chapters/user_interface.rst

   While mixing, various additional markers can appear on the waveforms:

 * **Position marker**: The static vertical line in the center of the waveform summary indicates the playback point of the deck.
+The waveform overview includes a vertical line to show the current position within the track.
 * **Beat marker**: The regular white lines on the waveform summary indicate the locations of beats in the audio, also called the :term:`beatgrid`.
 * **Cue marker**: Indicates the position of the :term:`cue point <cue>`.